jsreeram/ParallelJavaScript/README.md

 ```

 ##### Arguments
-- depth (optional) the number of dimensions to iterate over (as before), default is 1, the outermost dimension.
+- *depth (optional)*: the number of dimensions to iterate over (as before), default is 1, the outermost dimension.
-- elementalFunction described below
+- *elementalFunction*: described below
-- thisArg If a thisArg parameter is provided, it will be used as the this value for each invocation of elementalFunction.
-If it is not provided, undefined is used instead.
+- *thisArg*: If a *thisArg* parameter is provided, it will be used as the this value for each invocation of *elementalFunction*.
+If it is not provided, *undefined* is used instead.

 ##### Elemental Function
 ```javascript
 function (element, index, source, outCursor)
 ```
-- element The element from the source.
+- *element*: The element from the source.
-- index The index in source where element is located as well as where the result will be placed.
+- *index*: The index in source where element is located as well as where the result will be placed.
-- source The source holding the elements.
+- *source*: The source holding the elements.
-- outCursor Output cursor where results can be placed.
+- *outCursor*: Output cursor where results can be placed.
 If a non-undefined value is returned outCursor will be overwritten by the returned value.
-If outCursor is not specified the result of the function will be placed in mapPar’s result at index.
+If *outCursor* is not specified the result of the function will be placed in mapPar’s result at *index*.

 ##### Returns